 The Major Programs

 The department offers the Bachelor of Arts (A.B.) program for students interested in the liberal arts and the Bachelor of Science (B.S.) program geared for students with an interest in either biology or mathematics.
 The main objective of both programs is a broad introduction to the scope of contemporary psychology.
 In addition to completing a number of common core courses for their degree, students may take approved elective courses from a wide range of topics including Educational Psychology, Interpersonal Communication, and Psychological Anthropology, to name a few.
 The department strongly encourages students to become involved in individual research projects under the direction of faculty members and to participate in our internship program to broaden experience and understanding of the field of psychology.

 Preparatory Requirements.
 Before declaring a major in Psychology, students must complete the following two courses with a combined grade point average of at least 2.500.
-All courses must be taken for a letter grade.
-(Students in the Bachelor of Science, Biology program must complete Biological Sciences 2A.):
+Both courses must be taken for a letter grade.

 Career Alternatives.
-A degree in psychology provides broad intellectual foundations which are useful to the graduate for the development of careers in a variety of areas, including social work, the ministry, teaching, business, and counseling.
+A degree in psychology provides broad intellectual foundations which are useful to the graduate for the development of careers in a variety of areas, including social work, teaching, business, management and counseling.
 An undergraduate education in psychology also provides excellent preparation for graduate study.
 Individuals with degrees in psychology may enter graduate programs to prepare for teaching, research, or clinical/counseling careers in psychology, or may go on to professional schools for training in veterinary and human medicine, law, and many other professions.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|